stuart-knock/docs/UserGuide/UserGuide-Tutorial_Complex_Stimulus.rst

 **Summary**
-The intention is to have a platform capabable of having a representation of stabilizing and unestabilizing sources.
+The intention is to have a platform capabable of having a representation of stable and unstable sources.
 The goal is to observe the effect of the stimulation.

   -  Assuming that you have already created your project:

-  -  Go to the `Stimulus` Area --> `Surface Stimulus` page.
+  -  Go to the `Stimulus` area --> `Surface Stimulus` page.
   -  Enter a new name for the new `Surface Stimulus`.
   -  Choose the default `Cortical Surface`.
   -  Select the `Mexican-hat` equation to define the spatial spread of the